NJCAA Division III men's basketball championship

 The National Junior College Athletic Association (NJCAA) Men's Division III Basketball Championships consists of eight teams playing over a three-day period (Thursday-Saturday) in March to determine a National Champion.
 The tournament field is made up of teams that win either region or district championships that are required to earn entry into the tournament.

-How The Tournament Works
+Format

 The Tournament is a standard eight-team tournament.
 Each team will play three games in the Tournament to determine first through eighth places.